mpbunch/gazeintent/README.md

 9. python routes.py

 # Heroku
-1. These
-2. Steps will be
-3. Added, soon.
+1. You will need access to the gazeintent project inorder to run this on your localhost